shanker-narayan/instacart_data_analysis/README.md

 **Turning 3.4M grocery orders into category, basket, and loyalty insights.**

 This project analyzes the [Instacart Market Basket dataset](https://www.kaggle.com/datasets/yasserh/instacart-online-grocery-basket-analysis-dataset) — 3.4M+ orders from 206K customers — to answer the following questions: *When do people shop?
 What's in the basket?
-Which categories drive loyalty, and which ones just get people in the door?* I've also included a dedicated section on the **dairy and cheese** category, given its relevance to this role.
+Which categories drive loyalty, and which ones just get people in the door?*

 - **Tools:** Python (pandas, NumPy), seaborn/matplotlib for visualization, Jupyter for exploratory analysis
 - **Approach:** merge, segment, and aggregate transaction-level data → surface trends → translate into business recommendations